tanthehack/re-code-report/report.typ

-#import "template/bach.typ": bach
+#import "template/bach.typ": bach, table-figure, code-figure

 #show: content => bach(
-    title: "DEVELOPMENT OF AN INTELLIGENT CODE REVIEWER RECOMMENDATIONS SYSTEM FOR PROGRAMMING CONVENTIONS",
+    title: "Development of an Intelligent Code Reviewer Recommendation System for Programming Conventions",
-    author: "Ekekwe Tanyalouise",
+    author: "Ekekwe Tanyalouise Kelechi Chisom",
-    matric: "30XX123456",
+    matric: "20CG028072",
-    supervisor: "Dr. Supervisor",
+    supervisor: "Dr. Itunuoluwa Isewon",
     reference-path: "../references.bib",
+    dedication: [I dedicate this work to God, who has been my very present help in times of need during my 4-year journey in this institution.
+I also dedicate this work to my friends and family, who support me.],
+    acknowledgements: [My most profound gratitude goes to Almighty God, who has kept me and sustained me right from the very start of my degree up until this point.
+To Him be all the glory.

+    \
+I want to express my sincere gratitude to my younger sister, Daniella Ekekwe, who continues to encourage me to follow my passion in computer science, especially during the course of this project.

+\
+I am extremely grateful to my parents, Mr and Mrs Ekekwe for their sacrifices, contributions, and prayers towards the completion of this degree.I am extremely privileged to have them in my life.

+\
+My sincere gratitude also goes to my hardworking supervisor, Dr Itunuoluwa Isewon, who provided her support even when she was on a work break.
+Thank you for your excellent supervision and guidance ma.],
     content,
 )

 #par([
-    = CHAPTER ONE: INTRODUCTION
+    = Introduction
     \
-    == BACKGROUND INFORMATION
+    == Background Information
     \

     The evolution of coding standards and best practices has deep roots, dating back to the early days of programming @dijkstra_1972_structured.
-As software development methodologies and technologies have advanced, so too have coding standards.
+As software development methodologies and technologies have advanced, so have coding standards.
 This co-evolution is particularly evident when examining the shift from structured programming in the 1960s to object-oriented programming in the 1980s @pratap_2023_the.
 Early coding standards emerged alongside structured programming to promote modular, readable code and followed a clear control flow; these characteristics became essential as software projects grew in complexity @michael_2015_the.
 Structured programming approaches like top­down design and control flow statements (if statements, loops) rely on well ­formatted code to be easily understandable and maintainable.
 Object-­oriented design principles like encapsulation and code reusability are best achieved through consistent naming conventions and code organization.

 \

 Among software engineering techniques, programming conventions play a critical role in promoting the readability of source code @id_2023.
 These conventions, which can encompass aspects like indentation, naming conventions, and code formatting, act as a shared language for developers, allowing them to quickly grasp the purpose and structure of the code, even if written by someone else @chen_2018_an. /*Understandably, new programmers are eager to understand the basic functions of languages and to develop programs that work, often neglecting to apply coding conventions during their development workflow.*/ According to #cite(<kourie_2008_reflections>, form: "prose"), there is a need to formally educate students to become professional, responsible, and reliable developers capable of producing quality code.
 However, #cite(<wiese_2017_teaching>, form: "prose") identifies a gap in the existing literature directed at teaching programming conventions during the initial stages of programming education.
-A concerning find, as poorly formatted and inconsistently named code becomes a major hurdle as projects grow in size and complexity, hindering both understanding and maintenance. /*Furthermore, failing to follow established conventions creates friction within development teams, as inconsistent coding styles make it difficult for teammates to collaborate effectively.*/ If early adoption of programming conventions is prioritized, beginner programmers can lay a solid foundation of clean, maintainable, and collaborative code throughout their software development journey @keuing_tutoring.
+A concerning find, as poorly formatted and inconsistently named code becomes a significant hurdle as projects grow in size and complexity, hindering both understanding and maintenance. /*Furthermore, failing to follow established conventions creates friction within development teams, as inconsistent coding styles make it difficult for teammates to collaborate effectively.*/ If early adoption of programming conventions is prioritized, beginner programmers can lay a solid foundation of clean, maintainable, and collaborative code throughout their software development journey @keuing_tutoring.

 \